-- Used routinely in Animorphs.
+- The Animorphs use this routinely, hence the page quote.
 To be fair, it's probably justified in that they are doing most everything on the fly, and have to make decisions quickly if no one volunteers.

 - Near the beginning of Shogun, the local daimyo orders the Dutch sailors to choose one of their number to be executed, and they use this method.

-- In an episode of Mash, the Doctors draw straws to see what Doctor and what Nurse would go on a mission at the Front.
+- In one episode, the Doctors draw straws to see what Doctor and what Nurse would go on a mission at the Front.
 Except...they were out of straws so they drew link sausages Radar saved from lunch out of a bedpan.

-- A more in-line example comes from the episode "Edwina", involving a nurse named Edwina Ferguson ("Nurse Eddie") who was accident-prone and had never been on a date before.
-The other nurses go on a "date strike" until someone goes out with her.
+- In the episode "Edwina", involving a nurse named Edwina Ferguson ("Nurse Eddie") who was accident-prone and had never been on a date before, the other nurses go on a "date strike" until someone goes out with her.
 The guys draw straws and Hawkeye gets the short straw, meaning he has to ask her out.

 - In Big Bad Beetleborgs, monsters do this at some point, only with bones.
 Fangule draws the shortest one, but pulls the longest one from his sleeve.
 Little Ghoul later calls him on it:

-- Done in one episode of Gilligan's Island to decide who has to stay outside the cave in a hurricane.
+- Done in one episode of Gilligan's Island to decide who has to stay outside the cave in a hurricane, as there isn't enough room for all of them.
 Gilligan subverts the usual by breaking the straw so he will stay outside instead of endangering anyone else.
-At the end, however, everyone joins him outside before the cave is struck by lightning and the entrance collapses.
+When the others find the other half of his straw and realize what he did, everyone joins him outside before the cave is struck by lightning and the entrance collapses.

-- In the Monty Python sketch "Ypres 1914" the soldiers draw straws to find out which one will "take the other way out."
+- In the Monty Python's Flying Circus sketch "Ypres 1914" the soldiers draw straws to find out which one will "take the other way out."
 The Major gets the short straw, so he decides to do Eeny Meeny Miney Moe instead.
-He still gets picked, so he decides on Rock-Paper-Scissors, and he still loses.
+He still gets picked, so he decides on RockPaperScissors, and he still loses.